AlbertoFdzM/express-implhandler/README.md

 module.exports = router;
 ```

-Then if you try to call to your API  endpoints with some method not defined you will receive a 501 response code with the next content:
+Then if you try to call to your API  endpoints with some method not defined you will receive a 501 response code.
+For example if you try to make a `PUT` request to `/api/v1/` the server will return a 501 code with the next content:

 ```json
 {